(Page updated 10-2-15)

 Pepwear has launched an online webstore for their products that feature the ATSSB logo and service marks.
 They will pay a percentage of the price they receive to our ATSSB All-State Scholarship Fund.
 So stop by and check it out:

 Click HERE to see what each band played in the Honor Band selection process and then what they played at TMEA the following year.
-The list is incomplete, so anyone having additional data to contribute, please contact the Executive Secretary.
+We also have begun a similar list for Class 2A (now 3A) and Class 1A (which started as class 1A-B).
+The second two lists are somewhat confusing, so help is needed to sort them out (and add programs played at the honor band concert and the three tunes used the prior year when they were selected as honor band).
+Anyone having additional data to contribute, please contact the Executive Secretary.

 The ATSSB State Board of Directors has voted to allow the use of electronic media in lieu of printed music in auditions (a book will still be provided on the stand for all students to use if they wish).